Time-Variant Variational Transfer for Value Functions: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper, we presented a time-variant approach for transferring value functions through a variational scheme.
 In order to deal with a time-variant distribution of the tasks, we have devised a suitable estimator for the prior to be used in the variational scheme providing its uniform consistency over a compact subset of $\mathbb{R}^p\times(0,1]$.
-We have, then, provided a finite sample analysis on the performance of the variational transfer algorithm based on our estimator, enabling a theoretical comparison with the time-invariant version of \cite{tirinzoni2018transfer}.
+We have, then, provided a finite sample analysis on the performance of the variational transfer algorithm based on our estimator, enabling a theoretical comparison with the time-invariant version of~\cite{tirinzoni2018transfer}.
 Finally, we have experimentally proved our algorithm abilities to deal with time-variant distributions.

-Notice that discriminating the source tasks according to time is an additional step bringing transfer learning approaches and learning in non-stationary environments a bit closer together \cite{minku2019transfer}.
-It is also important to highlight the fact that, instead of considering time, we could switch to any other variable (\eg the parameter defining the task itself) as long as it is available together with each source solution and we can properly remap it into $(0,1]$.
+Notice that discriminating the source tasks according to time is an additional step that brings transfer learning approaches and learning in non-stationary environments a bit closer together~\cite{minku2019transfer}.
+It is also important to highlight the fact that, instead of considering time, we could switch to any other variable (\eg the parameter defining the task itself, which, in the context of Mountain Car, is the base speed of the agent) as long as it is available together with each source solution and we can properly remap it into $(0,1]$.
 This could allow us to leverage completely different structures in order to perform transfer to the target task.
-Moreover, to further improve the capabilities of the algorithm to deal with time-variant distributions would be relevant to leverage Gaussian Processes with a non-stationary covariance function as a future work \cite{remes2017non}.
-Finally, we would like also to highlight the possibility to use this time-variant transfer paradigm also in lifelong learning scenarios \cite{chen2018lifelong} as a potential future direction.
+Moreover, in order to further improve the capabilities of the algorithm to deal with time-variant distributions, it would be relevant to leverage Gaussian Processes with a non-stationary covariance function as future work~\cite{remes2017non}.
+Finally, we would also like to highlight the possibility of using this time-variant transfer paradigm also in lifelong learning scenarios~\cite{chen2018lifelong} as a potential future direction.